 Take a trip to the Torrey Pines Gliderport and enjoy the fantastic cliff-side panoramic ocean views.
 Watch as daring and confident glider pros and hobbyists launch themselves off the cliffs just feet in front of you.
 While there, you may also enjoy a lunch or a snack (not free) at the surprisingly good outdoor Cliffhanger Café.
 (Location: La Jolla)

-San Diego is a fantastic place for bird watching as we have over 515 species and are located on the Pacific Flyway, a major path for migrating birds.
+San Diego is a fantastic place for bird watching, boasting over 515 species and being situated on the Pacific Flyway, a major migratory path for birds.
 Head to the beach or one of our parks with some binoculars to take a closer look.

 Sure, you’ll need a bike.
 But check out this amazing 24-mile bike route that loops around San Diego Bay and up into Coronado Island.
 The entire route isn’t for leisure cycling, but 13 miles of it is on family-friendly, car-free paths.

-You can help the San Diego Natural History Museum document changes in our environment by taking on some of their Community Science, or Citizen Scientist, projects.
-They are fun to get outside, learn something new, and let kids learn in nature.
+You can help the San Diego Natural History Museum document changes in our environment by taking on some of their Community Science or Citizen Scientist projects.
+They are fun to get outside, learn something new, and let kids learn in a natural setting.

 FAQs About Free Things to Do in San Diego

-Are There Free Things to Do in la Mesa, San Diego?
+What Are Free Things to Do in San Diego for Couples?

 If you want to save money in San Diego, I have a list of San Diego discounts and budget hotels in San Diego.